-POLICY ON RESIDENCY REQUIREMENT
+RESIDENCY REQUIREMENT

-Thomas Edison State College has no physical residency requirement for U.S. citizens or foreign students residing in the continental United States.
-Thomas Edison State College requires a minimum of 30 specified credits for baccalaureate degrees and 15 for associate degrees when all other earned credits applied to the degree are from a foreign country including Canada.
+Although Thomas Edison State College has certain academic residency requirements, there are no physical residency requirements for U.S. citizens or foreign students residing in the continental United States.
+Thomas Edison State College requires a minimum of 30 credits from a regionally accredited institution for baccalaureate degrees and 15 for associate degrees when all other earned credits applied to the degree are from a foreign country, including Canada.

-Residency Requirement
+Academic Residency Requirement

-- ► The Military Degree Completion Program (MDCP), eArmyU and the Navy College Program Distance Learning Partnership (NCPDLP) have an academic residency of 9 credits for an associate degree and 18 credits for a baccalaureate degree. - The joint degree programs with University of Medicine and Dentistry of New Jersey has an academic residency of 12 credits for the baccalaureate degree.
-This number of credits must be taken from the College before a student in this program is eligible for graduation.
+- ▶ The Military Degree Completion Program (MDCP), eArmyU and the Navy College Program Distance Learning Partnership (NCPDLP) have academic residency requirements of 9 credits for an associate degree and 18 credits for a baccalaureate degree. - ▶ The joint degree programs with University of Medicine and Dentistry of New Jersey have academic residency requirements.
+For associate degrees the requirement is 6 credits and for baccalaureate degrees the requirement is 12 credits.
+This number of credits must be taken from the College before a student in these programs is eligible for graduation.

-POLICY ON RESIDENCY FOR TUITION AND ENROLLMENT PURPOSES
+RESIDENCY FOR TUITION AND ENROLLMENT PURPOSES

-Pursuant to NJAC 9A:5-1.1-1.2, persons who have been a resident within the state of New Jersey for a period of 12 months prior to enrollment in a public institution of higher education are presumed to be domiciled in this state for tuition and enrollment purposes.
-Persons who have been a resident within this state for less than 12 months prior to enrollment are presumed to be nondomiciliaries for tuition and enrollment purposes.
+Pursuant to NJAC 9A:5-1.1-1.2, persons who have resided within the state of New Jersey for a period of 12 months prior to enrollment in a public institution of higher education are presumed to be domiciled in this state for tuition and enrollment purposes.
+Persons who have resided within this state for less than 12 months prior to enrollment are presumed to be nondomiciliaries for tuition and enrollment purposes.
 To determine whether a person is a New Jersey domiciliary, the primary evidence is a New Jersey Resident Income Tax Return, or in the case of a dependent student, a copy of his/her parent(s)'/legal guardian's/spouse's New Jersey Resident Income Tax Return.
 United States military personnel and their dependents, who are attending public institutions of higher education in New Jersey, shall be regarded as residents of the state for the purpose of determining tuition.